Kyriosity/use-dev/README+/parts/Rvrs/README+/reversible_posers.md

-# Reversible &mdash; Posers
+# Reversible &nbsp; &mdash; &nbsp; Posers

 > Discussion in this and other documents will rest on selected [design samples](https://github.com/Kyriosity/read-write/tree/main/README+/software/design/samples).

-Reflexion on Undo/Redo sooner or later will baffle one with the following dilemmas and challenges.
-You shall not consider them as dev tasks or a knowledge quiz but as clarification of the "big picture".
+Reflection on Undo/Redo sooner or later will baffle one with the following dilemmas and challenges.
+You shall not consider them as dev tasks or a knowledge quiz, but as clarification of the "big picture".

 ## _Value_ or/and _action_ dilemma

-Chess is a perfect example where the sequence of changes can be stored either as moves (actions) or board alteration (value).
+Chess is a perfect example where the sequence of changes can be stored either as moves (actions) or board alterations (value).
 A move results in a board alteration.

 ## Point of no undo

-Here chess serves us again as a good example.
-Let's take a game of `n` moves of white and black pieces and imagine the initial point to which we can undo the setup of pieces and their moves.
+Here, chess serves us again as a good example.
+Let's take a game of `n` moves of white and black pieces, and imagine the initial point to which we can undo the setup of pieces and their moves.

 Depth and buffer.